VEuPathDB/StaticContent/content/common/subscriptions.md

 <div class="static-content">

   <div class="top">
     <p><b style="font-size:110%">Why are we implementing a subscription service?</b> VEuPathDB is freely accessible to anyone, but maintaining and updating database resources is not free.
-The changing funding landscape makes it difficult to sustain essential infrastructure through grants, necessitating a mandatory subscription service ... even if your applicable subscription fee is $0.
+The changing funding landscape makes it difficult to sustain essential infrastructure through grants, necessitating a mandatory subscription service ... even if your applicable subscription fee is $0 (subsidized).
 Fees have been established through consultation with our user communities, and are based on the scale of your group's operation and frequency of usage for data-mining and dissemination.</p>
   </div>

   <div class="container">